Provably Safe Model Updates

 \paragraph{Evaluations} In Figures~\ref{fig:split_mnist_zero_buffer} and \ref{fig:split_cifar_zero_buffer} we compare the performance of our approach and baselines.
 In the top row of each figure we plot the average accuracy/certificate on all previously seen tasks (y-axis), as we observe the current task (x-axis).
 In the bottom row, we show the performance of the buffer-extension to our approach using a small (1000 samples), medium (5000 samples), and large (15000 samples) buffer.
-Additionally, we compare our method with A-GEM with a large buffer and present results in a manner similar to the top row plots.
+Additionally, we compare our method with A-GEM with a large buffer and present results in a manner similar to the top row plots. \looseness=-1

 \paragraph{Split-MNIST} We divide the standard MNIST dataset \cite{lecun1998gradient} into five sequential contexts, each containing an odd and an even number.
 Digit allocation across contexts was randomized for each experimental run, with reported performance metrics averaged across 100 independent runs.
 Figure~\ref{fig:split_mnist_zero_buffer} presents our method's performance across the three Split-MNIST scenarios.
 We train a feedforward neural network with 2 convolutional layers (each with 8 channels and a $5\times5$ kernel), followed by a dense layer.
 In Task-IL, all continual learning approaches effectively acquire new tasks while preserving performance on previous ones.
 However, for the more challenging Class-IL and Domain-IL settings, average accuracy deteriorates as task count increases.
 Impressively, our approach demonstrates competitive performance in the Class-IL setting, while simultaneously providing theoretical guarantees (dashed line) that bound the minimum accuracy under any future learning.
 In Domain-IL, our method maintains competitive average performance compared to baseline approaches while exhibiting improved retention of first-task performance.
 Moreover, our method observes more flexibility in its constraints, whereas ICN is highly prone to constraint collapse, as evident by the depicted tightness of the bounds.
-Additionally, using buffer data can drastically increase the performance of our method with a large buffer outperforming even A-GEM in the most difficult continual learning setting, CIL, and strictly improving performance in Domain-IL.
-Task-IL does not show the same trend as the setting is too simple and allows for enough model flexibility for even the zero buffer case to extract consistently high performance.